 E-Newsletters and Discussion Lists

 - Community Oral Health Programs is a forum for communication between local oral health directors and personnel to discuss the operation of local oral health programs.
-Subscribe online.
+Subscribe online on the Community Oral Health Programs Discussion List page.

 - Dental Management Coalition (DMC) is intended for dental directors and staff of community health centers.
 To subscribe to DMC, go to the Web site, and click on the appropriate envelope icon.